-The resolution framework laid down in Directive 2014/59/EU (the Bank Recovery and Resolution Directive, BRRD) entrusts the resolution authority with a set of tools and powers to intervene swiftly and at a sufficiently early stage in a non-viable entity, in order to ensure the continuity of the entity's critical functions while minimising the impact of its potential failure on the economy and the financial system.
+The resolution framework laid down in Directive 2014/59/EU (the Bank Recovery and Resolution Directive, BRRD)2 entrusts the resolution authority with a set of tools and powers to intervene swiftly and at a sufficiently early stage in a non-viable entity, in order to ensure the continuity of the entity's critical functions while minimising the impact of its potential failure on the economy and the financial system.
 The BRRD provides a number of resolution tools, namely the sale of business tool, the bridge institution tool, the asset separation tool and the bail-in tool.

-Where the resolution authority applies the bail-in tool to recapitalise an institution under resolution in accordance with point (a) of Article 43 (2) of Directive 2014/59/EU, the BRRD requires that the management body or the person or persons appointed to operate the bank draw up and submit to the resolution authority a business reorganisation plan.
+Where the resolution authority applies the bail-in tool to recapitalise an institution under resolution in accordance with point (a) of Article 43 (2) of Directive 2014/59/EU, the BRRD requires that the management body or the person or persons appointed to operate the bank3 draw up and submit to the resolution authority a business reorganisation plan.
 The business reorganisation plan should set out the measures aiming to restore the long-term viability of the institution (Articles 51-52 of the BRRD).
-Twice annually the management body or the progress of implementation of the business reorganisation plan (progress report).
+Twice annually the management body or the relevant person or persons should also submit a report to the resolution authority on the progress of implementation of the business reorganisation plan (progress report).